xtuml/bridgepoint/doc-bridgepoint/notes/8978_reconcile_satisfactions.int.md

 3.4 Options:
-* Extend the existing infrastructure so it works
+3.4.1 Extend the existing infrastructure so it works
 * find satisfactions on on requirements in addition to provisions
 * modify the connector reconciliation to be bale to handle this case where one side of the connection has cardinality 0..1 (requirement) and the other has cardinality 0..* (provision).
 Note that this is similar to connector creation for subtype/subertype.
-* Once satisfaction are found on provisions, write a special routine to reconcile satisfaction.
+3.4.2 Once satisfaction are found on provisions, write a special routine to reconcile satisfaction.
 Special case it.

+Option 3.4.2 shall be used because even after modified the flow for 3.4.1 the GD_MD.newConnector operation would have to be "special cased" to handle satisfactions (it is the only place a GD_AOS is created).

 4. Requirements
 ---------------